 Organizations are increasingly empowering and encouraging their customers to transact using digital self-services across multiple channels.
-However, in absence of one-to-one feedback mechanism, it becomes challenging to measure success and experiment with digital forms to enhance customer experience and increase conversions.
+However, in absence of one-to-one feedback mechanism, it becomes challenging to measure success and experiment with digital forms and documents to enhance customer experience and increase conversions.

 - How many of them successfully completed the transaction?

 - How many of them abandoned the form or document?

 - What are the problem areas where customers are facing issues?

 - What changes do I bring in and how do I test what cause better conversion?